kkinnear/zprint/README.md

 ### Acknowledgements

 At the core of `zprint` is the `rewrite-clj` library by Yannick Scherer, which will parse Clojure source into a zipper.
-It works great!
+This is a great library!
 I would not have attempted `zprint` if `rewrite-clj` didn't exist to build upon.
+The Clojurescript port relies on Magnus Rundberget's port of `rewrite-clj` to Clojurescript, `rewrite-cljs`.
+It too worked with no issues when porting to Clojurescript!

 ### Another pretty printer